Climate Resilience

 Why do we focus on climate resilience?

 1.8 million homes are at significant risk of flooding, costing the UK economy £1.3 billion each year.
-Experts predict that a third of the English coast will face flood pressure by 2050.
+Experts predict that a third of the English coastlines will face flood pressure by 2050.
 Storms Dennis and Ciara in 2020 saw 82,000 insurance claims for flood and wind damage, leading to more than £360 million paid out by insurers.

 2.6 million people live in homes where excess cold poses serious and immediate risk to health and safety, costing the NHS £1.4 billion each year.
 In other seasons, 20% of homes currently experience overheating, even during relatively cool summers.

-By 2050, threats posed by climate change will cost up to 4% of GDP – nearly twice the cost of the armed forces and more than the entire current UK budget deficit.
+By 2050, threats posed by climate change could cost up to 4% of GDP – nearly twice the cost of the armed forces and more than the entire current UK budget deficit.
 The UK urgently needs to step up its efforts to build more resilient homes, towns, and cities.

 What policies do we propose?